Juneo-io/juneogo/tests/fixture/tmpnet/README.md

     DefaultFlags: tmpnet.FlagsMap{
         config.LogLevelKey: "INFO",           // Change one of the network's defaults },
-    Subnets: []*tmpnet.Subnet{                // Subnets to create on the new network once it is running {
+    Supernets: []*tmpnet.Supernet{                // Supernets to create on the new network once it is running {
-            Name: "xsvm-a",                   // User-defined name used to reference subnet in code and on disk
+            Name: "xsvm-a",                   // User-defined name used to reference supernet in code and on disk
             Chains: []*tmpnet.Chain{
                 {
                     VMName: "xsvm",           // Name of the VM the chain will run, will be used to derive the name of the VM binary